hunmik/SoapDispenserPIC/README.md

 We have several soap dispensers, and some of them failed to detect RFID.
 I wrote a new, custom firmware which does not use the RFID circuit, so no RFID tag is necessary any more for operation.

-## PIC or Atmel?
+## PIC or ATTiny?
-Some GOJO products are made with PIC, some of with Atmel controllers.
-For Atmel controller, see this https://github.com/zapta/misc/tree/master/soap_dispenser
+Some GOJO products are made with PIC, some of with ATTiny48 controllers.
+For ATTiny48 controller, see this project:

+https://github.com/zapta/misc/tree/master/soap_dispenser

+Also, there you can find an excellent guide how to disassemble the dispenser.

 ## Circuit
 I have reverse engineered the interesting part of the circuit.
 Schematics is in KiCad.